Casticus: Parallels between "The Gallic Triumvirate" and the First Triumvirate

-Death

-The cause of Casticus’ death is not detailed in the accounts given by Caesar.
-However, according to Rene Van Royen, it can be inferred that Casticus was either put to death swiftly upon the discovery of the conspiracy by the Helvetii or that he faced a fate similar to the one that Orgetorix faced (burning) when he was brought forward for trial by the Helvetii.

-Since the account of his death is missing, it is not known exactly what fate awaited Casticus.
-All that is known thus far is inferred from what is known of the people and the times.

-In drama
+Depiction in media

 Casticus appears as a minor character in two World War I-era plays written in Latin for students.
 The Conspiracy of Orgetorix, A Dramatization was written as a project for the author's Latin class to perform as a complement to reading Caesar's text.
 Published in 1917, the play depicts Orgetorix planning and persuading others to join in his conspiracy.
 Casticus appears in Act III, when Orgetorix persuades him and Dumnorix to join the conspiracy in the hopes of gaining control of Gaul.
 The final act of the play is the trial of Orgetorix after the conspiracy has been revealed.
 Students were encouraged to discuss parallels with the war of their own time.

 Dumnorix, A Play Fabula Braccata (1918) also dramatizes the formation of the conspiracy.
 It was written by the scholar Max Radin during his time teaching at Newton High School in New York City.